What had ETonline readers buzzing this week?

 Forbes magazine just revealed their list of top-earning celebs under 30, and a few of the top 10 names may just surprise you!

-Visit our gallery to see the lucky stars, and just how much they're estimated to have earned in 2012 alone.
+to see the lucky stars, and just how much they're estimated to have earned in 2012 alone.

 ET confirms that versatile film and television actor Dennis Farina passed away July 22 from a reported blood clot in his lung while in Scottsdale, AZ.
 He was 69.

 With a plethora of cop and gangster roles to his credit, Farina was known for his tough-guy persona but capable of displaying the heart and soul of his characters.
 Some of his well-known projects included the films Midnight Run and Get Shorty and TV's Law & Order, in which he played Detective Joe Fontana.